topo-gps/ios-manual/en/routes/routes_plan.rst

 To save a planned route, you have to press :ref:`'Save' <ss-route-plan-save>` button on the top right of the screen.
 To share the planned route, you can tap the export icon left of the save button.

+In the Topo GPS settings you can modify the :ref:`style of the planned route line <ss-settings-lines>`.

 You can obtain more information about the route planner, by pressing 'Planner: Copyright', in the top left of the route planner screen.

 .. _ss-route-plan-transportation-means: